jonmatthis/freemocap_dlc/instructions.md

 # Labeling Data
 - I cannot get this to run headlessly.
 The labeling Napari GUI crashes whenever I bring it up
     - to make it work I had to run the GUI (`python -m deeplabcut`) and open the labeling GUI from there
     - *update:* I ran this command from a Jupyter notebook cell for the first time today and I think it worked?
-- When labeling, the GUI will bring up folders of the extracted frame data.
-Choose one of them to start labeling.
+- Run `deeplabcut.label_frames()` from the jupyter notebook
+- A Napari GUI should show up.
+Sometimes the GUI is hidden behind your other windows, but you should see it appear in the taskbar
+- Use `File > Open Folder` to open the folder of extracted frames.
+You'll find these folders in your `dlc_project_path/labeled-data` folder, with a different folder for each video.
+You'll have to label each folder, so pick one to start.
 - Some notes about the Napari GUI
     - On the bottom left, you'll see the color associated with each marker.
 On the bottom right, you'll see a dropdown menu, the one selected is the marker currently being labeled
     - There are different modes of how you can label the marker (located in the top right I think)
         - `sequential` and `quick` have you label every marker per frame before moving to the next frame
-        - `loop` lets use label one marker on every frame before moving to the next one.
-This has been my preferred method so far
+        - `loop` lets use label one marker on every frame before moving to the next marker.
+This is my preferred method
-- When finished labeling, use `Ctrl + S` to save the data, then quit the GUI
+- When finished labeling, use `Ctrl + S` to save the data.
+I've found that to label the next folder, you need to restart the GUI and open the new folder, but if someone finds a different path lmk.

 # Check Labels
 - Creates a folder of images in the `labeled_data` folder of the DLC project that shows you where the labels were placed